ckLibra/ckLibra.github.io/_pages/about.md

 I am a second year Ph.D student from the school of data science, University of Science and Technology of China.
 I am supervised by Prof. [Xuejin Chen](http://staff.ustc.edu.cn/~xjchen99/).

-I am interested in Neural Rendering and Image-based 3D Reconstruction.
+I am interested in Neural Rendering, Depth Estimation and Image-based 3D Reconstruction.

 Experience
 ======